Flags half-staff in honor of Indiana lawmaker killed in vehicle crash - NewsBreak

 Related

-Indiana State Police vehicle struck by DUI driver on I-80; 2 troopers sent to hospital

-GARY, Ind.
-(CBS) – Two troopers were sent to the hospital after a DUI driver struck a squad car on Interstate 80 Saturday morning.
-Indiana State Police said around 12:52 a.m., the troopers were conducting a traffic stop on the westbound side of I-80 near the 8.0 marker one mile west of the Grand Street exit.
+GARY, Ind. - Two Indiana State Troopers, who were conducting a traffic stop on Interstate 80, were struck by a driver who was allegedly intoxicated Saturday morning.
+At about 12:52 a.m., the two troopers were conducting a traffic stop on the westbound side of I-80 near the 8.0 mile marker, authorities said.

 California man gets 10 years for mailing meth to South Dakota